 If you’re reading this, I’m guessing you recently received a deposit in your bank account with “Canada RIT” or “RIT/RIF” as the caption.
 You’re in the right place if the answer is Yes.

 There are few things more exciting than receiving an unexpected credit from the Canadian government.
-But before you start spending the money, you should understand what the Canada RIT deposit mean.
+But before you start spending the money, you should understand what the deposit mean.

 In this post, you’ll learn everything you need to know about the deposit and what to do with it.

 What is Canada RIT Deposit?

 Canada RIT refers to Canada Refund Income Tax and it is a direct deposit from Canada Revenue Authority (CRA).
 As the name suggests, if you received a deposit with the caption, it is a tax refund from CRA.

 Usually the deposit will hit your account shortly after you filed your taxes.
 But they may also come any time of the year.

-If you received the Canada RIT deposit at any other time of the year, the most likely reason is a reassessment of the taxes you’ve filed.
+If you received the Canada Refund Income Tax deposit at any other time of the year, the most likely reason is a reassessment of the taxes you’ve filed.
 And you should receive a notice of reassessment in your mail or through your online account with CRA.

 Note that CRA can reassess your tax return within 3 years of the date of the initial notice of assessment.